wanglongde/KAN-Transformer/README.md

 ## Acknowledgments

 This implementation uses the $\texttt{pykan}$ library by Liu et al. (2024) for KAN layers.
-The KAN formulation follows the original work "KAN: Kolmogorov–Arnold Networks" by Ziming Liu et al.
+The KAN formulation follows the original work *KAN: Kolmogorov–Arnold Networks* by Ziming Liu et al.

 ## Quick Start